 - Completed and signed application form

 - Application fee

 - Two letters of recommendation

 - Transcripts for all colleges/universities attended

-- In addition, candidates must complete the supplementary application online and pay the associated application fee.

-Applicants to the University of Toledo PA Program must be citizens or permanent residents of the United States.
-Applicants who have completed any of their previous undergraduate or graduate training internationally must fulfill the requirements of the University of Toledo, College of Graduate Studies for international students, available on the College of Graduate Studies website at www.utoledo.edu/graduate.
-The University of Toledo PA Program requires applicants to provide foreign transcript evaluation from one of the accepted credential evaluation agencies: ECE or WES.
+Applicants to the UT PA Program must be citizens or permanent residents of the United States.
+Applicants who have completed any of their previous undergraduate or graduate training internationally must fulfill the requirements of the UT College of Graduate Studies for international students, which are available for viewing here.
+The UT PA Program requires applicants to provide foreign transcript evaluation from one of the accepted credential evaluation agencies: ECE or WES.
 The evaluation will be at the applicant's expense.
-In addition to the requirement for regular admission, all students from non-English speaking countries must achieve satisfactory scores on the Test of

-English as a Foreign Language (TOEFL) (unless the international applicant has graduated from a US accredited college or university).
+In addition to the requirement for regular admission, all students from non-English speaking countries must achieve satisfactory scores on the Test of English as a Foreign Language (TOEFL) (unless the international applicant has graduated from a US accredited college or university).
 All international applicants must also demonstrate that they have adequate financial resources for their graduate education before they can be admitted.
-The TOEFL score requirements and a copy of the financial statement form are available for viewing at the College of Graduate Studies website at www.utoledo.edu/graduate.
+The TOEFL score requirements and a copy of the financial statement form are available for viewing here.

 Applicants must have earned a Bachelor level degree with a cumulative 3.00 grade point average to be competitive AND to qualify for financial aid.
-The Bachelor-level degree must be completed by June 15, 2014 for those applying for entry into the University of Toledo PA class that matriculates (begins the program) in August, 2014.
+The Bachelor level degree must be completed by June 15, 2009 for those applying for entry into the UT PA class that matriculates (begins the program) in August, 2009.